-The Floating-point Multiply functional unit has the two 48-bit coefficients as input into a multiply pyramid (see figure 4-9).
+The Floating-point Multiply functional unit has the two 48-bit coefficients as input into a multiply pyramid (refer to figure 4-10).
 If the coefficients are both normalized, then a full product is either 95 bits or 96 bits, depending on the value of the coefficients.
 A 96-bit product is normalized as generated.
 A 95-bit product requires a left shift of one to generate the final coefficient.
-If the shift is done, the final exponent is reduced by one to reflect the shift.
+If the shift is done, the final exponent is reduced by 1 to reflect the shift.